Render Modes (SPA, SSR, SSG, HTML-only)

 This page documents how to implement render modes yourself.
 It's an advanced task and we generally recommend simply using the ssr and prerender settings instead.

-⚠️ We recommend using such advanced Vike functionality, which can be complex to use, only if you have a clear reason why you don't want to use potentially easier alternatives.
+⚠️ We recommend using this advanced capability, which can be complex, only if you have a clear reason for avoiding potentially simpler options.

 For each page, you can choose a different render mode: